russelldj/informative-path-planning-toolkit/README.md

 Clone this repository and `cd` into it.
 Now you can install the remaining dependencies with `poetry install`.
 Now you can try running `python dev/experiments/simple.py`

+`cd` into the gym-ipp directroy.
+Now run `pip install -e .` to install the gym environments.
+You should now be able to run `python dev/experiments/simple_gym.py`

 # Structure
 The code lives in `ipp_toolkit`.
 The main elements are the following:
 * **data**: Wraps a real or simulated dataset.
 Returns a value at location.